What Does a Blinking Red Light Mean in Traffic?

 The Role of Blinking Red Lights in Emergency Situations

-Blinking red lights during emergencies direct traffic flow, prioritize safety, and ensure emergency vehicles can pass unimpeded.
+Blinking red lights during emergencies direct traffic flow, prioritize safety, and help ensure emergency vehicles can move through intersections efficiently.

 Blinking red lights are often activated during emergencies or power outages to manage traffic effectively: